moahritz/ECCE/README.md

 # ECCE

 Repo for Econometrics in Finance stuff

-first try: this is a local change in RSTudio
+first try: this is a local change in RSTudio...